 Hosting a Level 2 Clinic

 As with the Level 1 Clinic, there is no host fee, but the facility must provide the adequate terrain needed for the clinic and then can select two of their own routesetters to participate in the clinic.
 This is determined after review with the RCCP Administrator during clinic scheduling.
-The individual routesetter(s) are selected by the host facility directly and do not have to apply but must register for the clinic itself as all other setters, and each must also have or purchase the $100 USAC Routesetter Membership.
-All other routesetters apply for the clinic directly through USAC and will be selected by the Chief Instructor, Assistant Instructor(s) and in consultation with the RCCP Administrator.
+All routesetters apply for the clinic directly through USAC and will be selected by the Head Instructor, Assistant Instructor(s) and in consultation with the RCCP Administrator.

 · Host facility may select up to two local routesetters to participate in the Level 2 clinic.
 This routesetter must already have Level 1 Certification and meet the minimum standards for participation.
 Successful participants will receive a Level 2 Certification.